M-Ahtisham/StarX/README.md

 6. Start the app:
    `streamlit run main.py`

+Versions used are:
+   - Python - 3.9.6
+   - Streamlit - 1.41.1
+   - scikit-learn - 1.6.1
+   - pandas - 2.2.3
+   - matplotlib - 3.9.4
+   - seaborn - 0.13.2

 # Project Data

 The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/abhikalpsrivastava15/quikr-cars-dataset).
-It contains information about used cars available for sale in India, including details such as:
+It provides information about used cars available for sale in India, with the following features:

 - **Name**: The model name of the car.
 - **Label**: The car's classification (e.g., "PLATINUM").